and videos detailing some of the history of flapping-wing flight.

 flights of the 1940s.
 With photos of the 1942 ornithopter prior

 to addition of motor.
-(German language)
+(German with English translation)

 NS Fliegerkorps, December 1943.
 Newsletter with photos and description